Osprey Farpoint 40 review – find out why this is my favourite backpack for travelling, weekends away and city breaks. My new forever rucksack.

 The Farpoint unzips on three sides like a suitcase which means it’s easy to take things out without having to unpack the entire contents.
 Even easier using packing cubes.
 The main compartment is roomy and has dual compression straps and a large zipped mesh pocket.

-The zippers are lockable (lock not supplied) and the whole of the zip tucks away so it’s invisible to light fingered types.
+The zippers are lockable (lock not supplied) and the whole of the zip tucks away so it’s invisible and more secure.

 A smaller hidden pocket at the top is good for storing valuables.
 On the outside are two mesh pockets suitable for water bottle if the bag isn’t too full.
 These are also good for hooking things to.
 Two outside compression straps keep the bag neat.